blackrock/TopNotch/README.md

 ### Quick Start Steps
 1. Clone this repo.
-1. Get the latest JAR, TopNotch-assembly-0.2.jar, either by building this project (see __docs/DEVELOPMENT.md__ for guidance on this) or by downloading it from the releases portion of TopNotch's GitHub page.
+1. Get the latest JAR, TopNotch-assembly-0.2.1.jar, either by building this project (see __docs/DEVELOPMENT.md__ for guidance on this) or by downloading it from the releases portion of TopNotch's GitHub page.
 Place it in this project's top level bin folder.
 2. Create the configuration files to test your data set
     1. See the __example__ folder for a sample data set and configuration files.
 3. Run __bin/TopNotchRunner.sh__ with the plan file passed in as an argument.
-    1. To try the example, run ```chmod u+x bin/TopNotchRunner.sh``` and then ```bin/TopNotchRunner.sh --planPath example/plan.json```.
+    1. To try the example, run ```bin/TopNotchRunner.sh --planPath example/plan.json```.
-    1. Note that you must set the SPARK_HOME variable, and potentially HADOOP_CONF_DIR, either in the script or as external environment variables.
+    1. Note that you must set the HADOOP_CONF_DIR and SPARK_HOME variables either in the script or as external environment variables.
     1. Note that if you have configured your Spark installation to use an existing HDFS system, you will need to upload __example/exampleAssertionInput.parquet__ to that HDFS system.
 You should make an example folder in your home folder on HDFS and upload __example/exampleAssertionInput.parquet__ to that folder on HDFS.
 4. View the resulting report and parquet file in the __topnotch__ folder in your home directory on HDFS.
-    1. To view the results of the example, look at the JSON file __topnotch/exampleAssertionReport__ and the Parquet file __example/exampleAssertionOutput.parquet__.
+    1. To view the results of the example, look at the JSON file __topnotch/plan.json__ and the Parquet file __example/exampleAssertionOutput.parquet__.
 Note that if you have configured your Spark installation to use an exisiting HDFS system, the JSON and Parquet files will appear in the topnotch and example folders in your home directory on HDFS.

 Please note that you must change __bin/TopNotchRunner.sh__ in order to run TopNotch with a master other than local.
 It is currently recommended that you run TopNotch in local or client mode.